sebastiaanluca/laravel-helpers/README.md

 Other helpers are standalone and do not need to be activated beforehand.

-You can find more info on how to use a helper in their respective section (see the table of contents above for an overview).
+You can find more info on how to use a helper and what there requirements are in their respective section (see the table of contents above for an overview).

-## Global helper functions
+## Generic global helper functions

-To enable the global helper functions, manually add the service provider to your `config/app.php` file:
+To enable the generic global helper functions, manually add the service provider to your `config/app.php` file:

 ```php
 'providers' => [